Heat Transfer Today

 Honeycomb Radiator on Spad XVI

-Honeycomb Radiator on President Woodrow Wilson’s 1919 Pierce Arrow.
+President Woodrow Wilson’s 1919 Pierce Arrow with a honeycomb radiator

 Honeycomb Radiator on President Wilson’s Pierce Arrow